 We are offering to exchange, upon the terms and subject to the conditions set forth in this prospectus and the accompanying letter of transmittal, all of our outstanding 3.75% Convertible Senior Notes due 2023, which we refer to as the old notes, for our 3.75% Convertible Senior Notes, Series B due 2023, which we refer to as the new notes, and an exchange fee.
 We are conducting the exchange offer in response to the guidance set forth in the newly adopted Emerging Issues Task Force Issue No. 04-8, "The Effect of Contingently Convertible Instruments on Diluted Earnings per Share."
-Under that guidance, exchanging old notes for new notes will allow us to exclude the portion of the conversion value of the new notes attributable to their principal amount from our computation of diluted earnings per share from continuing operations.
-To the extent old notes are not exchanged, that guidance will require us to reflect the entire conversion value of those notes in our computation of diluted earnings per share from continuing operations, which will result in lower diluted earnings per share from continuing operations than would be the case if old notes are exchanged for the new notes.
+Under that guidance, exchanging old notes for new notes will allow us to exclude the portion of the conversion value of the new notes attributable to their principal amount from our computation of diluted earnings per share.
+To the extent old notes are not exchanged, that guidance will require us to reflect the entire conversion value of those notes in our computation of diluted earnings per share than would be the case if old notes are exchanged for the new notes.

 - Upon our completion of the exchange offer, each \$1,000 principal amount of old notes that is validly tendered and not validly withdrawn will be exchanged for \$1,000 principal amount of new notes and an exchange fee of \$1.50.
-Tenders of old notes may be withdrawn at any time before 5:00 p.m., New York City time, on the expiration date of the exchange offer. - As explained more fully in this prospectus the exchange offer is subject to customary conditions, some of which we may waive. - The exchange offer expires at 5:00 p.m., New York City time, on , 2005, which we refer to as the expiration date, unless extended.
+Tenders of old notes may be withdrawn at any time before 5:00 p.m., New York City time, on the expiration date of the exchange offer. - As explained more fully in this prospectus the exchange offer is subject to customary conditions, some of which we may waive. - The exchange offer expires at 5:00 p.m., New York City time, on August 17, 2005, which we refer to as the expiration date, unless extended.